Police: Man killed himself after ramming US Capitol barrier

 Police officers at the scene saw the man fatally shoot himself as they approached, Manger said.

-Investigators located addresses for the man in Delaware and Pennsylvania and have learned he had a criminal history in the past decade, though his motive remained unclear and he had no links to the Capitol, Manger said.
+The chief said investigators located addresses for the man in Delaware and Pennsylvania and learned he had a criminal history in the past decade, though his motive remained unclear and he had no links to the Capitol.,

 “We don’t have any information that would indicate his motivation at this point,” Manger said.